Student Life Resource Toolkit

 Emergency Preparedness

 In case of emergency, the University’s Alert System (Dons Alert) will be activated.
 Students are encouraged to maintain updated contact information within myUSF.
-In addition, students are encouraged to familiarize themselves with the Disaster Preparedness Plans here.
-Detailed information about the University’s emergency management plan, information about how to update your contact information, and other relevant information can be found here
+In addition, students are encouraged to familiarize themselves with the Disaster Preparedness Plans.
+Detailed information about how to prepare and respond to emergencies, emergency response and build a go kit posters is available.

 Health Promotion Services